Energy / Environment

-Innovative policies that address some of our most pressing environmental threats are critical to creating a more sustainable future.
-Today, climate change is a real threat to our land, water, air, animals, plants and future generations.
-Congress can’t afford to sit back and continue to do nothing.
-We must take action now to protect our public lands and waters, support and enhance the Clean Water Act and the Clean Air Act, give the Environmental Protection Agency the tools and funding it needs to do its job, and prevent harmful legislation that denies the reality of climate change and its impacts around the world.
+Innovative policies to address some of our most pressing environmental threats are critical to securing a prosperous and healthy future.
+Today, climate change is a real threat to our land, water, air, animals, plants, economy and the well-being of future generations.
+Congress can’t afford to sit back and continue to do nothing, we must take action now to protect our precious natural places and bodies of water.
+I support protecting and enhancing the protections of the Clean Water Act and the Clean Air Act, giving the Environmental Protection Agency the tools and funding it needs to full its mission, , and preventing harmful legislation that denies the reality of climate change and its impacts around the world.

 Protecting our environment is a top priority of mine and one of the reasons I entered public service.
 I will continue working with my colleagues to address the realities of climate change, and will dedicate my time in Congress to supporting legislation that protects our communities and develops strategies to combat the many threats facing our environment.